hsiaot99/Express-Todo-App/README.md

 Server is running on port 8000

 2. Accessing Routes:

-Todo Routes:
-   - Defined in routes/todo.js, accessible from http://localhost:8000/.
+   - Todo Routes:Defined in routes/todo.js, accessible from http://localhost:8000/.